samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 > Everyone rekt the Blob Runner so hard in Greyhats Welcome CTF 2023, I made sure to make it extra secure this time ;)
 >
-> Author: Elma
+> Author: Elma \
->
 > Solves: 4

-The challenge reads shellcode into an mmaped region at `0x1337000`, removes write perms on this region.
+The challenge reads shellcode into an mmaped region at `0x1337000`, and then removes write perms on this region.
 Before jumping to the shellcode, it runs the shellcode through a blacklist:

 ```c
 	for (int i = 0; i < 0x1000; i += 1) {